-In DSG Basic Mode, the reserved MAC address for the DSG Tunnel provides a basic but unsecured way of choosing which end points will receive the content from the DSG Tunnel.
+The MAC address for the DSG Tunnel provides a basic but unsecured way of choosing which end points will receive the content from the DSG Tunnel.
 Should the DSG Client IDs be placed in the public domain, then it may be possible for a subscriber to adopt that MAC address and begin receiving DSG Tunnel content.